Create a

 You are coming to the executives with something.
 It could be to deliver good news about an initiative and push for more support.
 It could be bad news driving the proposal that you will be making.
 It could be somewhere in between.
 In either case, you must be abundantly clear on what you want them to do after hearing your presentation.

 State the request clearly.
 There have been times when, as an executive, I would have team members come to me with a proposal.
-The proposal would be framed as a summary of the situation and then a lot of information about things that can be done to solve the problem.
+The proposal would be framed as a summary of the situation, followed by detailed information on actions that can be taken to solve the problem.
 I often had to interpret the main request for the presentation.
 Don’t make your executives guess.
 Be concise in what is being requested of them and use action words to clearly articulate the following steps and, more importantly, the requests to the executive.
 State what you want early and use the remainder of the time to discuss the rationale and ROI behind it.
 Clarity helps sell HR initiatives.

 Prepare and present with confidence.
-In addition to being action-oriented in our request, we must also exude confidence in our ideas and proposals.
-One article talks about how confidence is just as important as expertise, if not more, for leaders.
+In addition to being action-oriented in our requests, we must also exude confidence in our ideas and proposals.
+One article argues that confidence is just as important as expertise, if not more so, for leaders.
 “Confidence can be built up by acquiring knowledge and skill, but that sort of confidence can be shaken when someone who knows more or has more skill shows up.
 The confidence to step into novel situations, listen, learn, and make good decisions is as valuable as expertise.”
-When we talk about leaders, it is not just what you know but how you can utilize this expertise and guide the organization.
+When we talk about leaders, it is not just about what you know but also about how you can leverage that expertise and guide the organization.
 HR leaders should be well-versed in these skills because we work in dynamic daily situations.
-However, there is usually a lack of confidence in our business knowledge, which causes us to defer or be less confident when challenged by CEOs and CFOs.
-Take the time in your situational analysis to understand the business context, and then go into the discussion, knowing that you may not be the expert but are well versed in the topic.
+However, we often lack confidence in our business knowledge, which leads us to defer or become less confident when challenged by CEOs and CFOs.
+Take the time in your situational analysis to understand the business context, and then go into the discussion, knowing that you may not be the expert but are well-versed in the topic.
 And more importantly, you are confident in your idea, so let that confidence shine through.

 Once we know how to elicit reactions to our ideas, we must consider how to deliver them for influence.